Allergies are reactions of the immune system to substances that, in most people, cause no symptoms.

 - environmental pollutants

-People can experience pollen allergies to several types of grasses, bushes, shrubs, and trees.
+People can experience pollen allergies to several types of grass, bushes, shrubs, and trees.

-- In late Spring, allergy sufferers can be allergic to certain types of grasses, including: red top, timothy, orchard, Johnson, some types of bluegrasses, sweet vernal, and Bermuda.
+- In late spring, allergy sufferers can be allergic to certain types of grass, including red top, timothy, orchard, Johnson, some types of bluegrasses, sweet vernal, and Bermuda.